Getting Started

 Warning

-Please note that ODrive Pro does not include a brake resistor feature.
-A separate power handling module will be available later.
-Until then, if you wish to do electric braking (needed for most applications) you will need to use a battery.
+Please note that ODrive Pro and ODrive Micro do not include a built-in brake resistor feature.
+For regenerative braking (needed for most applications), you can use the Regen Clamp or a battery.

-• A >12V power supply or battery.
-Make sure you are within the voltage rating of your ODrive (58V for Pro, 50V for S1).
+A >12V power supply or battery.
+Make sure you are within the voltage rating of your ODrive (58V for Pro, 50V for S1, 30V for Micro).
 Some advice on choosing a power supply can be found here.

 Connections